New Construction / International / 2013 /

 Process water to offset potable water demand - KBCN0586

-Process water resulting from the building under assessment, can be considered for off-setting potable water demand from components that would otherwise be supplied using potable water, when in line with the criteria requirements for greywater systems.
+Where it is demonstrated that it is safe to do so, process water resulting from the building under assessment, can be considered for off-setting potable water demand from components that would otherwise be supplied using potable water, when in line with the criteria requirements for greywater systems.

 Process water resulting from the building under assessment can be considered as a form of greywater for the purposes of off-setting potable water demand.